erdikusdemir/smarthome-wifi-remote/README.md

 # To do list:
 1. (done!)
 Sometimes, during booting, remote can not collect the Json messages from Node-red and creates a blank page.
 (Json buffer size mistake.)
-2. Button of the encoder can not sense fast pushes.
-Cycle of the main loop is not fast enough.
-I will try interrupt.
+2. (done!)
+Button of the encoder can not sense fast pushes.
+Cycle of the main loop is not fast enough.(Interrupt implemented.)
 3. Case is too bulky.

 # Limitations: